CenterForOpenScience/Policies-and-Procedures/index.md

 Resignation
 ------------------

 Resignation is a separation from COS initiated by the employee.
 Employees, with the exception of contract employees, may terminate their employment voluntarily at any time and shall give COS at least two weeks written notice prior to the effective date.
 Contracts employees will be required to give sufficient notice, as outlined in their employment agreement.
 Employees who resign may be accompanied by an exit interview.
-Employees are required to work during his or her two-week resignation period.
+Employees are required to work during their two-week resignation period.
 No pre-scheduled vacation or sick leave may be taken during this time.

 Exit Interview
 ------------------